 Where Do We Go from Here?

-Sure, there's a vaccine being rolled out nationwide.
-But with case levels at an all-time high due to the pandemic, it's likely that virtual courts and depositions won't be going away any time soon.
+Sure, the vaccine has been rolled out nationwide.
+But it's likely that virtual courts and depositions won't be going away any time soon.
 Only after a critical mass agrees that the pandemic’s health risk are no longer a threat will there be a partial return to the courthouse.
-It's more likely that a period of reassessment will continue throughout the year using a hybrid approach.
+It's more likely that a period of reassessment will continue using a hybrid approach.

 Different courts and jurisdictions will determine their best methodology.
 Complex criminal cases are most likely to return to the courthouse.
 With litigators facing each other once again it's probable that they will discontinue using the added layer of technology.
 Simply put, the more complex the case, the more likely of going back to an in-person courtroom processes -- especially for jury trials.